@synth_cinema: April 2016

 VICTOR FRANKENSTEIN (2015)

-Mary Shelly's eponymous doctor seems to have been cropping up a lot lately in my personal excursions into the Hammer back catalogue, so I suppose it was only inevitable that a look at Paul McGuigan's latest version of the story would have to be done sooner or later.
-It must be a problematic affair for anyone trying to consider what kind of fresh meat could possibly be brought to the table.
-Modern attempts have hardly been successful from the appearance of the creature in Stephen Sommers' Van Helsing or the Aaron Eckhart version in I, Frankenstein.
-These kinds of releases should really serve as some kind of warning that this should all be left alone, much like the message of the original novel with it's warning about meddling with science and parental responsibility.
-But with such obvious templates of what not do to in recent memory has anyone taken note of the pitfalls to try and avoid?
-Or is this another film that will simply conjure up more jokes about ill fitting parts being haphazardly stitched together?
+The eponymous doctor seems to have cropped up a lot in in recent blog posts about the Hammer back catalogue, so I suppose that a look at Paul McGuigan's latest version of the story was inevitable.
+It must be hard trying to think up what kind of fresh meat could possibly be brought to the table.
+Modern attempts have hardly been successful; such as the appearance of the creature in Stephen Sommers' Van Helsing or the version in I, Frankenstein.
+These releases should serve as some kind of warning that this should all be left alone, much like the message of the original novel with it's warning about responsibility.
+With such obvious templates of what not do to in recent memory has anyone taken note of the pitfalls?
+Or is this another film that will result in comments about ill fitting parts being haphazardly stitched together?

 Horror Bites - Brain Damage (Part 2)